 In general, panic buttons all serve the same purpose of alerting the authorities and others within the vicinity of a potentially hazardous situation; however, they could have slight differences as to how they get the job done.

 Silent or audible alarm: Most panic buttons use a silent alarm feature to alert first responders and building occupants to an emergency, while keeping attackers in the dark.
 Some panic buttons employ an audible alarm.
 While this will certainly get the attention of everyone in the area and could scare away any assailants, it could also potentially escalate the emergency by provoking the intruders.

 Panic buttons are typically monitored by a 24/7 security monitoring company.
 Other times, the buttons automatically alert local police, nearby patrol cars, and more.

 Panic Button Locations

-In most cases, panic buttons should be placed in multiple areas throughout your business.
-Employees located within the reception or customer-facing areas should have easy access to a panic button since they are front-of-house and are most likely to encounter an emergency first.
-It’s also wise for back-office employees to have access to a panic button as they could hear or see a dangerous interaction and then discretely activate the alarm.
+In most cases, panic buttons should be placed in multiple areas throughout your business and the overall building in the case of multi-tenant buildings.
+Employees located within the reception or customer-facing areas should have easy access to a panic button since they are front-of-house and are most likely to encounter any emergencies first.
+It’s also wise for back-office employees to have access to a panic button as they could hear or see a dangerous interaction and then discreetly activate the alarm.
 In short, the more panic buttons that are placed around a business, the better.
 Just remember, they should be placed where employees are the only ones that can easily access them.

 Panic Button Apps